MultithreadCorner/Hydra.Python/docs/PhaseSpace.rst

 PhaseSpace Class
 ################

-Ths class implements the phase-space monte carlo simulation where N is the number of particles in the Final state.
-Currently PhaseSpace class supports upto N=10 number of particles in the Final state.
+Ths class implements the phase-space Monte Carlo simulation where N is the number of particles in the Final state.
+Currently PhaseSpace class supports up-to N=10 number of particles in the Final state.
 Most of the PhaseSpace class methods can work on both ``HOST`` and ``DEVICE``.
-The number of particles are associated with suffix with the class name.
+The number of particles is associated with suffix with the class name.

 This class is a wrapper of C++ PhaseSpace class.
 The PhaseSpace class one constructor